polytypic/poc.cml/README.md

 there is a combinator that provides negative acknowledgment in case an event wasn't ultimately chosen.

-The plain core.async `alt!` grammar can be expressed using a just a subset of the combinators:
+The plain core.async `alt!` grammar can be expressed using just a subset of the combinators

 ```clojure
 (sync!